 - More than 380,000 babies are born prematurely each year.

-Mason has had ups and downs, but we are hopeful he is getting to the end of his NICU journey.
+Mason had ups and downs during his NICU journey.
 I was able to visit him in the beginning; I even got to change his diaper!
-But, in August, Mayo started restricting visitors again.
-So, I am watching from the outside, being very thankful for Angel Eyes, a camera we have access to and can watch 24 hours a day.
+At one point, the hospital restricted visitors, so I watched from the outside, being very thankful for Angel Eyes, a camera we had access to and could watch 24 hours a day.

-We also do what we can to help his parents.
+We also did what we could to help his parents.
 It is an exhausting experience for them.
-Being there and loving Mason while still maintaining a household, Sam working, minding their pets, traveling back and forth, and Natalie pumping every 2 hours.
+Being there and loving Mason while still maintaining a household, Sam works, minding their pets, traveling back and forth, and Natalie pumps every two hours.
 All while trying to stay positive and hopeful and advocating for their son.
 It’s a lot.

 “No NICU family gets through their journey alone.
 It is a rollercoaster with days watching miracles happen and tough days that you just want to be over.
-The love, help, support, and prayers are needed by friends and family for those experiencing the NICU.
+Friends and family need love, help, support, and prayers for those experiencing the NICU.
 Any reaching out or acts of kindness helps and can turn around a day.”
 Natalie

 So, during NICU Awareness month, I want to honor all of the babies, parents (past and present), nurses, and doctors who help create miracles every day.